 Our goal: to provide effective and sustainable waste management in West Hants that promotes both an economically and environmentally viable community, now and for future generations.

-Although the Municipal Government has a very important role to play, it's important to understand that effective, sustainable waste management begins at an individual level.
-This section of our website is an educational tool to enable you - the individual - to make informed decisions that will help us create a more sustainable future; one that involves less waste!
+This section of our website is an educational tool to empower you - the individual - to make informed decisions that will help us foster a more sustainable future; one that involves less waste!

 Composting 101: Using a Mini-Bin in Your Home

 Unless you don't mind running out to the green bin every time you peel a banana, blow your nose, or make a cup of tea, you'll need to find a way to collect compostable items in your home until you're ready to take them out.
 We like to refer to these compost collection containers as "mini-bins."

 Note: West Hants does not allow the disposal of any plastic compost bags in the green cart, as they present several issues for collectors, compost facility workers, and those who buy and use the end product.
 THIS INCLUDES bags labelled "biodegradable."
 We understand this may be an inconvenience to some residents, so we thank you for your understanding and cooperation.
 To give you a better composting experience, we've provided multiple alternatives to using plastic catchment bags, along with other tips and tricks for maintaining a clean, odourless mini-bin!

 Refrigerant Appliance Disposal